lightriversoftware/autocon-ws-b1/README.md

 #### Step 2: Setup Environment

-This workshop has to distinct components, as explained above.
+This workshop has two distinct components, as explained above.
 The `network_simulator/` exists to provide your agents a system to interact with.
 It relies on a number of key dependencies, `pandas`, `numpy`, `networkx`, `fastapi`, among others.
 Similarly, it has no dependency on any of the OpenAI SDK packages that the files in `workshop/` are dependent on.
 Therefore, we'll create two distinct **virtual environments** to run each of these components.
 In addition to the right environment/dependencies, we'll also need to set some environment variables in the `workshop/` directory to correctly configure the API calls or files will be making.

-**Network Similator Setup**
+**Network Simulator Setup**

 ```bash
 cd <path-to-workshop-files>/autocon-ws-b1/network_simulator